-Members of the board of directors should not participate in any incentive or share option programs that might be made available for executive personnel and other employees since this may have the effect of weakening the board's independence.
+Members of the board of directors should not participate in any incentive or share option programs since this may have the effect of weakening the board's independence.

 The remuneration paid to the chairman of the board of directors should be determined separately from that of the other members.
 Consideration should be given to paying additional remuneration to members of the board who are appointed to board committees.
 The stipulation that members of the board of directors should not undertake additional assignments for the company is based on the need for members of the board to be independent of the company's executive personnel.